Rated Excellent Online

 Once the property has been transferred into your name and the title is registered at HM Land Registry, applying for a secured loan on an inherited property is broadly the same process as for any other property you own.
 Lenders will assess your income and affordability, the property value, the equity available and your credit history in the normal way.

 Inherited properties can also sometimes be in poor condition, which may affect their value and the maximum loan available.
 Lenders may impose conditions if a valuation survey highlights significant defects.
-A secured loan can itself be used to fund renovation works on an inherited property, subject to affordability and adequate equity.
+A secured loan can itself be used to fund renovation works on an inherited property, subject to affordability and adequate equity, and specialist lenders such as Together Money are accustomed to lending on inherited properties in variable condition.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.